 The TV showed Benny sitting on the guest side of the desk.
-He wore his dark auburn hair slicked back and wore a nice violet shirt.
+He wore his platinum blonde hair slicked back and wore a nice violet shirt.

 “Hi, there!”
 Benny exclaimed.

 Zippy looked at the screen and spat out his drink in shock.
-Pennie and Ray could help but laugh when the little hamara complained about it coming out of his nose.
+Pennie and Ray couldn’t help but laugh when the little hamara complained about it coming out of his nose.

-“That’s right; it turns out that the Aria army had been the ones behind these attacks,” Mal stated in a tone that was a little to dull for a presenter in Pennie’s opinion.
+“That’s right.
+It turns out that the Aria army had been the ones behind these attacks,” Mal stated in a tone that was a little too dull for a presenter in Pennie’s opinion.

 Bold words in bubbled writing popped on the screen.